 What with her down-home likability, I soon cottoned to Caroline.
 She looked to be about the age my mother would have been had she been alive.
 And because my parents had divorced, I couldn't help but wonder if the Tonsors' marriage were like so many between two diametrically different people who nevertheless made the union work.

-Their two-story house was modest, with a living room and dining room that seemed typical of a wood-frame dwelling built in the early twentieth century.
+Their two-story house was modest, with a living room and dining room that seemed typical of a wood-frame dwelling built around 1920.
 Caroline playfully called it their "summer cottage."
 Whatever the main floor lacked in size it made up in warmth, owing to three things that worked in concert to give the space an outsized coziness.
-First was the wingback chair to the left of the hearth.
-Great stacks of books and papers formed columns on either side of the chair.
+First were the wingback chairs on either side of the hearth.
+Great stacks of books and papers formed columns around the left chair.
 There was no question who sat upon that throne!
 Second was a Bach fugue playing in the background, which perfectly suited the home of a humanities professor.
 Third were the delightful sprays of flowers by the fireplace, at the front window, and on the dining room table.
 They spread sweet fragrance throughout the downstairs.

 Caroline noticed me looking closely at a bouquet.
 "Gardening," she said, "is Stephen's magnificent obsession."

 "No," Tonsor protested, "it's a maddening obsession.
 The weather quite literally almost killed us.
 It was an extraordinary summer of extreme heat and drought that did not break until mid August, when the blessed rains returned.
 Up to that point we and the flowers were all wilting together."